UtkarshPunkar/Java-Clock-App/README.md

 ## 🛠️ How to Run:

-1. Open in any Java IDE (like IntelliJ, Eclipse)
+1. Open in any Java IDE (like IntelliJ, Eclipse).
-2. Compile and run `DigitalClock.java` or `AnalogClock.java`
+2. Compile and run `DigitalClock.java` or `AnalogClock.java`.

 ---